 The Ordinary Alpha Arbutin 2% + HA Review

 My skin feels slightly more hydrated after using this serum, thanks to the inclusion of hyaluronic acid.
 As long as I use a thin layer, it works well with other skincare products and under makeup.

 You can use it in conjunction with other brightening products without any conflicts.
 I like to use this serum in my morning skincare routine with vitamin C products to boost my antioxidant protection and help brighten my skin.

 It did not irritate my skin at all, which is a nice change for once when it comes to brightening products.
-So this alpha arbutin serum should be suitable for all skin types, including sensitive skin.
+This alpha arbutin serum is suitable for all skin types, including sensitive skin.

 It’s also suitable for aging and mature skin dealing with age spots, sun spots, and an uneven skin tone, or anyone will dull skin looking for a brighter complexion.

-How to Use The Ordinary Alpha Arbutin 2% + HA Review
+How to Use The Ordinary Alpha Arbutin 2% + HA

 Apply a few drops of The Ordinary Alpha Arbutin on your face in your morning and/or evening skincare routine.
 This is a water-based serum, so apply it after cleansing and toning your skin.

 Apply a few drops of this alpha arbutin serum onto your face in gentle patting motions until it has been fully absorbed into your skin.